kyma-project/community/guidelines/content-guidelines/02-diagrams.md

 ## Background

 Keep the background of the diagram **white** as it renders well both on Github and in the UI.
+Do not use transparent background as it doesn't display well in dark mode.

+Always add secondary backgrounds to indicate the environment in which the workflow takes place.
+Use **mild blue** (HEX: #F0F6FF) to indicate the main environment, such as a cluster, and **mint green** (HEX: #DEF2DD) to indicate subsidiary environments, such as Namespaces.

 ## Shapes